CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 *Defined in [class.property.schema.json](./schema/class.property.schema.json).*

-Properties are defined abstractly in a class by their semantic meaning and data type, and are instantiated in an entity with specific values conforming to that definition.
+Properties are defined abstractly in a class, and are instantiated in an entity with specific values conforming to that definition.
 Properties support a rich variety of data types, defined by `property.componentType`.

 Allowed values for `componentType`: